 Instead, feel free to hold your baby in your arms and enjoy a close cuddle, making but make a clear distinction between this and the next step.

 Laying Your Baby Down Before Sleep

 This is a critical step to take when teaching your baby to sleep alone.
 The whole idea is for your baby to learn to fall asleep without you there.

 Don’t allow your baby to fall asleep in your arms, or during a feed.
 Instead, lay your baby down into their crib while they are still awake.

 Now, just to be difficult, there is yet more debate on when to do this.

 Some advice says to put your baby down when they appear to be drowsy.
 That would be when your baby’s eyes are drooping and they appear to be almost asleep.

-Other advice says they are too close to being asleep at this stage and should be laid down to sleep when they are relaxed, but still fully awake.
+Other advice says they are too close to falling asleep at this stage, and should be laid down to sleep when they are relaxed, but still fully awake.

 The only way to find out what works for you is to try.
 Some will take to laying down while fairly wide awake, while others will need to be sleepier.

 My best advice would be that hitting the “right” stage of relaxation or sleepiness can become stressful.
 Instead, think of it as finding the stage where your baby is no longer showing an active interest in their surroundings.